vikashplus/mjrl_dev/mjrl_dev/hydra/README.md

 1. Configurations are yaml files stored hierarchically in a folder.
 See `mjrl_dev/hydra/config` folder and it's subfolders.
 2. Configuration files are composable.
 For example `hydra_demo_config.yaml` references other configs as defaults.
 Defaults can be overridden on command line while invoking.
 See `Examples` below
 3. Some configurations like `launcher` / `output` have special meaning and one needs to be careful overloading these.
 For more on these refer to hydra documentation linked above.
-4. Quick overview of our config demo:
-    a. `hydra_demo_config.yaml` is a top level config.
-    b.
-It refers to configs under `launcher` and `output` as defaults.
-    c. `launcher` configs are about Hydra launchers.
-Hydra lets you save on boilerplate by providing launchers that can launch your job on a distributed cluster like FAIR Cluster (where it uses `submitit` library to do the actual launching)
-    d. `output` configs are about specifyinh `hyrdra.run.dir` and `hydra.sweep.dir` These are the locations where your job output logs (stdout / stderr) go.
+4. A quick overview of demo configs. `hydra_demo_config.yaml` is a top level config.
+It refers to configs under `launcher` and `output` as defaults. `launcher` configs are about Hydra launchers.
+Hydra lets you save on boilerplate by providing launchers that can launch your job on a distributed cluster like FAIR Cluster (where it uses `submitit` library to do the actual launching) `output` configs are about specifyinh `hyrdra.run.dir` and `hydra.sweep.dir` These are the locations where your job output logs (stdout / stderr) go.

 ## Launch jobs
 1. Default to local run `python hydra_demo_script.py --multirun `